The Best Country Stores in New England

 Surprise, a great New England country store proving that this kind of

-retail business doesn't have to be located in Vermont or New Hampshire!
+retail business doesn't have to be a country in Vermont or New Hampshire to be authentic!

 It can, in fact, be located in the fast-paced Boston suburbs as